 And you know what kind of music it is?
 It’s – I’m asking politely.
-No, I’m begging: Please read this paragraph through to the end – a Danish classical string quartet playing Nordic roots music.
-Now I know you may well have no great interest in roots music; no vested interest in Danish music; and no significant interest in a young string quartet.
+No, I’m pleading: Please read this paragraph through to the end – a Danish classical string quartet playing Nordic roots music.
+Now I know you may well have no inherent regard for roots music; no vested interest in Danish music; and no significant fascination with young string quartets.
 All I’m asking is that you listen.
 Because it’s passionate, human, engaging, irresistible, ebullient, and you can’t help but love it.

 Did you notice the same violinist in both groups?